ansys/pyansys-heart/doc/source/user-guide/preprocessor.rst

 >>> # Load input model and part definitions:
 >>> model.load_input(heart, part_definitions, "surface-id")

-Use the :attr:`HeartModel <ansys.health.heart.models.HeartModel.mesh_volume>` method to generate the volumetric meshes from the input model.
+Use the :meth:`HeartModel.mesh_volume <ansys.health.heart.models.HeartModel.mesh_volume>` method to generate the volumetric meshes from the input model.

 >>> # Remesh the model using wrapping
 >>> model.mesh_volume(use_wrapper=True, global_mesh_size=1.0)